Richard Neal

-Neal was president of the Springfield City Council from 1979 to 1983, serving as mayor of Springfield from 1983 to 1989.
+Neal was the president of the Springfield City Council from 1979 to 1983 and the mayor of Springfield from 1983 to 1989.
 He was nearly unopposed when he ran for the House of Representatives in 1988, and took office in 1989.

-Neal has chaired the House Ways and Means Committee since 2019 and chaired the Subcommittee on Select Revenue Measures.
+Neal chaired the House Ways and Means Committee from 2019 to 2023 and chaired the Subcommittee on Select Revenue Measures.
 He has also dedicated much of his career to U.S.–Ireland relations and maintaining American involvement in the Northern Ireland peace process, for which he has won several acclamations.
-He has a generally liberal voting record, but is considered a moderate on such issues as abortion and trade.
 In January 2020, Neal was inducted into the Irish American Hall of Fame.

 Early life, education, and academic career

 Richard Edmund Neal was born in 1949, in Worcester, Massachusetts, the oldest of three children of Mary H. (Garvey) and Edmund John Neal.
 He and his two younger sisters were raised in Springfield by their mother, a housewife, and their father, a custodian at MassMutual.
-Neal's maternal grandparents were from Northern Ireland and his paternal grandparents were from Ireland and Cornwall, England.
-Neal's mother died of a heart attack when he was 13, and he was attending Springfield Technical High School when his father, an alcoholic, died.
-Neal and his two younger sisters moved in with their grandmother and later their aunt, forced to rely on Social Security checks as they grew up.
+Neal's maternal grandparents were from Northern Ireland and his paternal grandparents were from Ireland.
+Neal's mother died when he was 13, and he was attending Springfield Technical High School when his father died.
+Neal and his two younger sisters moved in with their grandmother and later their aunt, relying on Social Security checks as they grew up.

 After graduating from high school, Neal attended Holyoke Community College in Holyoke, Massachusetts, and then American International College in Springfield, with the assistance of survivor's benefits.
 He graduated in 1972 with a Bachelor of Arts in political science.
-He then attended the University of Hartford's Barney School of Business and Public Administration, graduating in 1976 with a Master of Arts in public administration.
+He then attended the University of Hartford's Barney School of Business and Public Administration, where he was a member of Tau Kappa Epsilon fraternity, graduating in 1976 with a Master of Arts in public administration.
 Early in his career Neal taught history at Cathedral High School.